ajanach/comparison-of-orchestration-systems-for-microservices-applications/README.md

 ansible-playbook -i inventory k3s_install.yaml
 ```

-You can test on your workstation if the Kubernetes cluster is available by running:
+The availability of the Kubernetes cluster can be tested on the workstation by running:
 ```bash
 kubectl get nodes -o wide
 ```